 Let's face it - burying waste in landfills is pretty rubbish, a waste of money, a waste of valuable resources and has a damaging effect on our environment.
 For the past few decades that's what we've been doing with the household rubbish we can't recycle, but this is going to change.

-The South Tyne and Wear Waste Management Partnership, made up of Gateshead, South Tyneside and Sunderland councils, is working together to reduce the amount of waste sent to landfill sites every year and dramatically increase recycling.
+Together Gateshead, South Tyneside and Sunderland councils aim to reduce the amount of waste sent to landfill sites every year.
+The partnership also want to increase recycling.

-We are also looking at ways to improve the household waste and recycling centres and we have already made improvements to bring recycling sites across the borough.
-As well as this we are looking to expand the range of materials collected in recycling bins.
+We're also looking at ways to improve the household waste and recycling centres.
+We've already made improvements to bring banks across the borough.
+As well as this we are looking to expand the range of materials collected.

-From 2014 we will no longer be sending your non-recycled rubbish to landfill.
-We are currently building an Energy-from-Waste (EfW) facility on Teesside.
-Our non-recycled rubbish will be taken there to be treated.
-The facility uses a high-tech burning process to convert the waste into electricity which will be sold to the National Grid.
+We send your non-recycled rubbish to the Energy-from-Waste (EfW) facility on Teesside.
+The facility uses a high-tech burning process to convert the waste into electricity for the National Grid.